 5. Don’t be Afraid to Ask for Donations

-Shannon’s model is entirely based on donations, and the key is to keep the donations open.
+Shannon’s house concert strategy is entirely based on donations, and the key is to keep the donations open.
 As soon as you put an expected donation, you alienate guests that may be going through tough financial times and you prevent the guests with means from providing a generous donation.
 It may seem easier to just sell tickets, but in the end you’ll be putting a HUGE limitation on your earning potential.

 If you’re thinking of using house concerts to connect with your fans and make more money on the road, you can buy Shannon’s book here.
 She takes you step by step through her house concert strategy, laying it out so you can easily adapt it for your own career.